mat-boyle/mat-boyle/README.md

 - 👋 Hi, I’m @mat-boyle
-- 👀 I’m interested in javascript and python development.
+- 👀 I’m interested in javascript and swift development.
-- 🌱 I’m currently learning programming at Launch School
+- 🌱 I’m currently learning programming at The Odin Project
 - 📫 How to reach me mat@matboyle.com

 <!---